silveralcid/Availio/README.md

 - **Private & Open Source:** Built with privacy in mind—no tracking, no ads.
 And because it's open source, anyone can self-host, contribute, or fork the project.
 - **Accessible Design:** Keyboard and screen reader friendly, with a focus on ease of use for everyone.

-### Let’s spark something great together!

-Got a brilliant idea but no way to build it?
-Let’s make it happen!
-At [Silver Spark Studio](https://silverspark.studio/), we’re a fresh software development agency kicking off our journey by giving back.
-We’re looking for exciting micro-SaaS ideas—and if they benefit the general public, we’ll bring them to life for free or at cost.
-Best of all, everything we create will be open-source, so your idea can grow and thrive.

-Get in touch with us at [hello@silverspark.studio](mailto:hello@silverspark.studio)!

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With
 [![Next][Next.js]][Next-url]
 [![React][React.js]][React-url]